-Among the three genres of tango music, milonga is the fastest.
 Milonga music is 2/4 time.
-There are two beats in each measure and each quarter note receives a beat, counted as 1-and, 2-and (or 1 +, 2 +; 1 is the downbeat), which is twice as fast as tango.
+There are two quarter notes in each measure, each quarter note receives a beat, counted as 1 +, 2 + (1 is the downbeat, 2 is the upbeat, + is the subdivision), which is twice as fast as tango.
 (See Tango Music and Its Danceability.)
 How well one dances milonga depends on one's ability to handle its fast rhythm.

 There are three ways to do that.

-When the foot is blocked by an obstacle, it would either cross over to land on the other side of the obstacle, or rebound in the opposite direction.
-Similarly, there are two ways to do milonga traspie.
+When the foot is blocked by an obstacle, it could either cross over to land on the other side of the obstacle, or rebound back.
+Similarly, there are two types of milonga traspie.